Addiction Isn’t “The” Problem

 The answer to that question is a complex one.
 Gabor Maté, the author of “In the Realm of Hungry Ghosts”(1), encourages us to ask not about why addiction occurs but “why the pain?”

-When trying to understand the seemingly baffling behaviours of substance abuse and addiction, it is important to understand, firstly, how the human nervous system is wired, and secondly, how things go wrong.
+When trying to understand the seemingly baffling behaviours of substance misuse and addiction, it is important to understand, firstly, how the human nervous system is wired, and secondly, how things go wrong.
 Although not all addiction is caused by trauma or abuse, we certainly have a growing awareness that trauma is a much more common experience, especially in the lives of those struggling with addiction.
 There is also a greater understanding of the profound impacts trauma has on a person’s physical, emotional, and mental well-being.

 Over the last number of years, there has been a significant movement towards identifying and exploring the connection between trauma and addiction.